My Many Moods with Parkinson's

 Knowing my limits with Parkinson's

 When I'm done with socializing, I'm done.
 I don't push it.
-If I get too passed the limit, it's silence in my room or moving away from people for deep breathing exercises until I feel back in control.
+If I pass the limit, it's silence in my room or moving away from people for deep breathing exercises until I feel back in control.
 If I can't, I feel nauseous or I will tear-up.
 That's not fun.
 It's not really cathartic either since I often feel worse after the fact.

 I like to watch the leaves move on the trees, gaze upon the birds feeding, listen to the frogs, or just stare into the fire.
 I guess I got old, but I get the appeal of just being.
 Like Kevin Costner felt at the end of Bull Durham, sometimes that's the best answer after everything tough we experience.